phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 The PyArrow-engine runs around 2 times faster than the C-engine.
 Both implementations used the same number of machines.
 The memory usage was reduced by 50% with the PyArrow ``dtype_backend``.
-The same reduction is available if only object columns are converted to PyArrow strings as well, which gives a better experience in other methods.
+The same reduction is available if only object columns are converted to PyArrow strings, which gives a better experience in follow-up operations.

 We've seen that the Arrow-engines provide significant speedups over the custom C implementations.
 They don't support all features of the custom implementations yet, but if your use-case is